pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 IANA is requested to assign a bit from the EDNS Header Flags registry ({{!RFC6891}}), with the abbreviation DE, the description "DELEG enabled" and referencing this document.

+IANA is requested to assign a value from the Extended DNS Error Codes ({{!RFC8914}}), with the Purpose "New Delegation Only" and referencing this document.

 For the RDATA parameters to a DELEG RR, the DNS Service Bindings (SVCB) registry ({{!RFC9460}}) is used.
 This document requests no new assignments to that registry, though it is expected that future DELEG work will.

 --- back